 - b Power-on switch.
-Turns the Link on and off. - c and v buttons.
-When using the Link as a synthesizer without being connected to a Sylphyo, press the a or the v button to switch to the next or previous sound.
+Turns the Link on and off. - c A and ▼ buttons.
+Press the A or the ▼ button to switch to the next or previous sound.

-Pressing ▲ + ▼ at the same time restarts the pairing process.
+Pressing $\blacktriangle + \blacktriangledown$ at the same time restarts the pairing process.

 Rear panel